CIDgravity/CIDgravity-X/README.md

 git clone https://github.com/CIDgravity/CIDgravity-X.git
 cd CIDgravity-X
 ```
-2. Add your CIDgravity authentification TOKEN and logfile location to the CIDgravity config file
+2. Add your CIDgravity authentification TOKEN (TOKEN is located under the Profile section on the CIDgravity portal) and logfile location to the CIDgravity config file
 ```
 nano ./cidgravity_storage_connector.toml
 ```